coder/modules/CONTRIBUTING.md

 # Contributing

-To quickly start contributing with a new module, clone this repository and run:
+To create a new module, clone this repository and run:

 ```shell
 ./new.sh MOUDLE_NAME